The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Important Note** -

 -   Accessing state in a remote service generally requires some kind of access credentials
--   Some backends act like plain "remote disks" for state files; other support locking the state while operations are being performed, which helps prevent conflict and inconsistencies.
+-   Some backends act like plain "remote disks" for state files; others support locking the state while operations are being performed, which helps prevent conflict and inconsistencies.

 ### State Locking